 “Auto Dumping” and Menstrual Discs

-If you’re still having trouble with any part of using your Diva Disc, contact our Consumer Support Team for further guidance!
+If you’re still having trouble with any part of using your DIVA Disc, contact our Consumer Experience Team for further guidance!